t-mims/Project-3-IdeaBoard/README.md

 The motivation for the development was creating a source visual goal driven individuals could access to create and personlze a dream board.
 Providing access to over infinate pictures to attribute to each personalized pin, a notes section with functional capabilities to add details, monitary plans, contributors and export options.
 Functions of the app include, picture search, note section manipulation, path planning functions and a local repository.
 A board is included so the user can save their selected options.

 ## Process
-The tech used included the Google API, Best Ever API, Mongo, MySQL, Masonry, React, Passport, HTML, CSS, JS, and Heroku.
+The tech used included the Google API, Mongo, Masonry, React, Passport, HTML, CSS, JS, and Heroku.

 ## But,Why?
 This app is solving the user’s need of being able to create a personalized goals/dreams board, search by pictures catagory type, pick a picture to designate the goal/dream and then saving to their personalized board.
 We build the app to be user friendly and without a subscription.
 This interface will appeal to the individuals whom want to visualize and impliment a visual goals board on a technical platform.
 The functionality of attaching the users personal choice of visual with a notes section that can be manipulated and adapted fascilitates a multifunctional experience.
 The platform offers multi search functions and local repository capabilities.